 A few months ago, there was a thread started by one of the members of my mommy group about when we were going to throw our kids a birthday party.
 (All of our kids’ are born either in April, May or June- every other weekend is party time for our group!)
 I responded that I wasn’t planning on throwing her a party while everyone else listed the date their child’s party was going to be.
 I know..
 I know..
 I sound like such a mean parent that I wasn’t planning on throwing a party for her.
 I felt a little bit bad about it but I hadn’t even thought about throwing her a party.
 It’s not because I don’t love her or don’t want to celebrate.
 We love to celebrate and party.
-If you’re struggling to know what to buy for your child, check out these kids superhero capes.

 For her first birthday, we threw her a huge and elaborate party where we rented out Pretend City Children’s Museum and invited about 140 people.
 Our guests had a great time.
 Our one year old– not so much.
 She didn’t nap that day and was overwhelmed with the amount of people and attention so it was actually a really horrible day for her.
 I wish she could have enjoyed playing there because she normally loves playing at Pretend City.
 And since we rented out the whole place, it was not crawling with hundreds of kids.
 She was miserable and cried for most of the time… at least our photographer was able to get some decent pictures but if you look closely, I look stressed (because Little A was pretty miserable the whole time) and Little A’s face is red and tear-stained.